intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 There are a number of needs that are very visible to us as specification authors, but should explicitly not be prioritised over the needs of end users.

-These include: convenience for document editors, IETF process matters, and "architectural purity".
+These include: convenience for document editors, IETF process matters, and "architectural purity" for its own sake.

 # IANA Considerations